Welcome to Withers & Co Ltd

 Withers & Co Ltd is a three Partner Chartered Accountancy Practice based in Warkworth, just 40 minutes North of Auckland.
 The company has 9 employees, including three qualified Chartered Accountants, and is proud to service a large range of highly successful farming and business clients from Kaitaia in the North to Invercargill in the South.

 Todd Wilkin CA has been a director of the practice since 2020 he has over 20 years of corporate, business advisory, and strategy experience.
-Annè Lensink & Sarah Gray are the directors of Villa Chartered Accountants & Business Advisors in Whangarei and joined our team in 2026.
+Annè Lensink CA & Sarah Gray are the directors of Villa Chartered Accountants & Business Advisors in Whangarei and joined our team in 2026.

 We are proud of the lasting relationships we have formed with many of our clients and are pleased to be in a position to assist our clients and their families grow their businesses within the appropriate business structures as they work toward achieving their goals.